yujinhan98/DISK/README.md

 # DISK
-We provide a code demo of running DISK on the Waterbirds dataset.
-Please refer to the **DISK_Demo.ipynb** file for details
+We provide a code demo for DISK on the Waterbirds dataset.
+Please refer to the **DISK_Demo.ipynb** file for details.